JokerJohn/PALoc/README.md

 For referencing our work in PALoc, please use:
 ```
 @article{,
-author = {Hu, Xiangcheng and Zheng, Linwei and Wu, Jin and Geng, Ruoyu and Wei, Hexiang and Wang, Lujia，Jiao, Jianhao and Liu, Ming},
+author = {Hu, Xiangcheng and Zheng, Linwei and Wu, Jin and Geng, Ruoyu and Wei, Hexiang and Wang, Lujia， Jiao, Jianhao and Liu, Ming},
 year = {2024},
 month = {01},
 title = {PALoc: Advancing SLAM Benchmarking with Prior-Assisted 6-DoF Trajectory Generation and Uncertainty Estimation},